 Top 5 Essentials for Hiking in Germany

-- Tick remover – The more south you get, the more you should be concerned about ticks.
+The more south you get, the more you should be concerned about ticks.
 They are nasty little buggers that crawl up your skin when in nature and leech onto you, sucking your blood.
-Some carry diseases.
-So you better have vaccination.
-That being said, there are various ways to protect yourself, such as tick repellent, long clothes, high boots, etc. Always examine your skin afetr a hike and get ticks off as fast as possible – the right way!
-(Here’s how to remove a tick.)

-- Travel insurance – As everywhere in the world, never leave your home country without travel insurance.
-If you book through servives like WorldNomads, your luggage and flights are insured as well as your unforeseen medical expenses – bonus!
+As everywhere in the world, never leave your home country without travel insurance.
+If you book through services like WorldNomads, your luggage and flights are insured as well as your unforeseen medical expenses – bonus!
 Check rates now.

 Tell me: Do these summer hiking pics not make you want to come over to beautiful Thuringia and explore nature?
 We’ve got lots of mountains and forests for you.